Franchutech/bootcamp-remote/README.md

 ---

 ✍️ This repository reflects a **real learning journey**, building not just exercises but a portfolio of professional projects in Data Analysis.

+---

+## ✅ Status: Completed

+This 4-week Bootcamp has been **successfully completed** 🎉.
+All weekly exercises, documentation, and deliverables are available in this repository.

+👉 Next step: moving into **independent, professional-level projects**, applying these skills to real-world datasets and use cases.

+Stay tuned for the upcoming repositories! 🚀